-TCR Eligibility Criteria for Steam and Heating
+TCR Eligibility Criteria for Steam and Heating32

-CRITERIA DESCRIPTION CONTRACTUAL INSTRUMENTS MUST: 1.
+CRITERIA DESCRIPTION Contractual instrument s must: 1.
 Convey GHG information " Convey the direct GHG emission rate attribute associated with produced steam or heat, to be calculated based on its characteristics.
-2. Prevent double counting Be the only instrument that carries the GHG emission rate attribute claim associated with that quantity of produced steam or heat.
-Clear and explicit ownership must be demonstrated by either third-party verification that includes a chain of custody audit, or documentation of permanent retirement in an electronic tracking system in a dedicated, named retirement subaccount for a particular TCR reporting year.
-Be distinct from offsets.
+2. Prevent double counting " Be the only instrument that carries the GHG emission rate attribute claim associated with that quantity of produced steam or heat.
+Clear and explicit ownership must be demonstrated by either third-party verification that includes a chain of custody audit, or documentation of permanent retirement in an electronic tracking system in a dedicated, named retirement subaccount for a particular TCR reporting year. " Be distinct from offsets.
 A MWh generated by a renewable energy project and claimed as an offset cannot also be claimed as a contractual instrument.
 3. Be retired " Be tracked, redeemed, retired, or canceled by or on behalf of the reporting organization.
 4. Be of recent vintage " Have been generated within a period of six months before the reporting year to up to three months after the reporting year.
-5. Be sourced from same market as operations Be sourced from the same market in which the reporting organization's steam or heat consuming operations are located and to which the instrument is applied.
+5. Be sourced from same market as operations " Be sourced from the same market in which the reporting organization's steam or heat consuming operations are located and to which the instrument is applied.
 Market boundaries are assumed to match national boundaries, except where international grids are closely tied.
-DIRECT LINE GENERATION OR ORGANIZATIONS CONSUMING ON-SITE GENERATION MUST: 6.
+Direct line generation c or organizations consuming on-site generation must: 6.
 Convey GHG claims to the member " Ensure that all emission claims are transferred to the reporting organization only.
-ALL CONTRACTUAL INSTRUMENTS MUST: 7.
+All contractual instruments must: 7.
 Residual mix " Operate in markets with an adjusted, residual mix emission factor characterizing the GHG intensity of unclaimed energy.
 Organizations must disclose the lack of an available residual mix emission factor if one is not available.